IBM/maximo-labs/MkDocs/monitor_saas/docs/monitor_anomalies.md

 *  Detect anomalies by applying anomaly detection functions
 *  Create alerts to prioritize anomalies
 *  Monitor alerts across multiple assets in a summary dashboard you create
-*  Troubleshoot to find the rood cause of a problem
+*  Troubleshoot to find the root cause of a problem

 ---
 *Before you begin:*